-Yearly cost - Exchequer Yearly costs - motorists in urban areas
+Yearly cost (Scotland) Yearly costs - motorists in urban areas (Scotland)

-More ambitions bus investment £1.1bn -
+More ambitious bus investment £118m -

-£2 cap on single bus fares £500m -
+£2 cap on single bus fares £78m -

-Comprehensive congestion charge - £17bn
+Comprehensive congestion charge - £1.1bn

-Net costs (negative = revenue) -£15.4bn £17bn
+Total £200m £1.1bn

-Overall, the example package would also be delivered with a net revenue gain to the Exchequer.
-Under the most ambitious congestion charging option, the net revenue from the package would amount to around £15bn on average per year up to 2050.
-This could be invested in further modal shift polices, other environmental interventions or, in the context of declining tax bases in other places (e.g. Fuel Duty), provide a much needed boost to the Exchequer.
+Overall, the example package would also be delivered with a net financial surplus.
+Under the most ambitious congestion charging option, the financial surplus from the package would amount to around £17bn per year on average across Great Britain, over £900m of which would derive from Scotland.
+Under existing legislation, this could could be invested in further modal shift polices, or transport schemes.